ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This EAD item is intended to be used in EAD fields of EDHOC messages exchanged between C and RS: in the forward message flow in EAD_1 and EAD_2, and in the reverse message flow in EAD_2 and EAD_3.
 In the first EDHOC message from C to RS, an EAD item with ead_label = TBD with no ead_value asks the RS to include in the next EDHOC message the same EAD item with ead_value encoding the AS_request_creation_hints map.
 This EAD item is non-critical, i.e., it can be ignored by the receiving peer.
 It is OPTIONAL to implement.

 Since C has not made an actual request targeting a specific application resource, the RS may not know what resource C is interested in accessing.
 Moreover, such information needs to be matched against the privacy policy of the application.
-Since EDHOC message_2 is only protected against passive attackers, the "audience" and "scope" of the EAD item with AS Request Creation Hints SHOULD NOT be included in EAD_2.
+Since EDHOC message_2 is only protected against passive attackers, the AS_request_creation_hints map SHOULD NOT include "audience" and "scope" when present in the EAD item conveyed in the EAD_2 field.

 # Secure Communication with AS # {#secure-comm-as}